John Fogerty discography

 John Fogerty is an American rock musician who has recorded both solo and as a member of Creedence Clearwater Revival.

-Fogerty has released ten studio albums between his debut album The Blue Ridge Rangers in 1973, to his most recent release, Fogerty's Factory, in 2020.
-He has also released 26 singles, including the Billboard Hot 100 Top 10 single, "The Old Man Down the Road".
-The song was also a Number One single on the Billboard Hot Mainstream Rock Tracks chart, his only Number One on a Billboard singles chart.
+Fogerty has released eleven studio albums between his debut album The Blue Ridge Rangers in 1973, to his most recent release, Legacy: The Creedence Clearwater Revival Years, in 2025.
+He has also released 26 singles, including the Billboard Hot 100 top 10 single "The Old Man Down the Road".
+The song was also a number one single on the Billboard Hot Mainstream Rock Tracks chart, his only number one on a Billboard singles chart.

 The most successful studio release is 1985's Centerfield.
-The album peaked at No. 1 on the Billboard 200 and was certified 2× Multi-Platinum by the Recording Industry Association of America.
-The two follow up albums, Eye of the Zombie (1986) and Blue Moon Swamp (1997), were both certified Gold in the United States.
+The album peaked at No. 1 on the Billboard 200 and was certified 2× multi-platinum by the Recording Industry Association of America.
+The two follow up albums, Eye of the Zombie (1986) and Blue Moon Swamp (1997), were both certified gold in the United States.